 Once you’ve cleared out most of the material, you can take a hose, hopefully with an attachment that allows the water to spray at a higher pressure and rinse out any smaller debris.
 And with that, you will have successfully cleaned your gutters!

 Check and Clean Your Fans and Air Conditioner

 Your fans and air conditioner are ignored for more than half the year, as winter months see them sitting idly by and accruing dust.
 That’s why summer is so important to make sure that both fans and air conditioners are clean and functional.

 First, you should look at your ceiling fans.
 The tops of fans routinely collect impressive amounts of dust during the winter months.
 When you start using these fans in the summer, the fan will spread these particles around your house, potentially exacerbating allergies, and having a negative impact on your air quality.

 And they’re easy to clean.
 You can either use a duster with a long handle, or you can climb on up and clean these spots with a Swiffer pad or damp rag.

 Then, you’ll want to make sure your air conditioning is working.
-If you’re installing a window unit, remove and clean any filters before installing.
+If you’re installing a window unit, remove and clean any filters before installing them.
 And if you have central air, make sure that you are consistently replacing your filters to make your unit more energy efficient and effective.

 Restore Your Outdoor Gathering Spaces